Lule-M/subnet-practice/README.md

 As of 4.10.2024:

 - [ ] implement support for windows systems (issues with rand_r calls)
+- [ ] allow for user to set the amount of generated tasks
-- [ ] implement language specifier
+- [ ] ability to choose output language
-- [ ] implement a solver/generation of a solutions file
+- [ ] generation of a solutions file